matusmarcin/messenger-bot/README.md

 ```

 Codeship, of course, picks up the changes from master branch of GitHub repo.
 Or whatever you configure it to.

+## Work In Progress

+This is very much work in progress.
+You need to add your own config, tokens, and even the news source.
+Adjust and update all needed places in code and then you can have a working bot.
+It is just supposed to be saving you time.
+However, I'll try to bring this to as close as possible to a functional bot.

+Feel free to create issues, pull requests or just tweet at me [@faster](https://www.twitter.com/faster).

+Have fun! 🕺